JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 You have 60-seconds to make an impression with your cover letter.
 Why?
 The person reading your cover letter wants to ball it up, throw it away, and get on with their day.
 They’re burnt out and have a stack of applications on their deck.
 They’re an expert at reading resumes and they’ve seen all the tricks.
 In 30 seconds, they’re going to decide if you’re headed to the shredder or the interview pile.
 You need to make it easy or them to realize how interesting you are.

 <div class='guide-link'>
-<p><strong>Make sure your cover letter is tailored for this job at this company</strong></p>
+<p><strong>Make sure your cover letter gets moved to the interview pile</strong></p>
 <p><a href="/how-to-write-a-cover-letter/">How to write a compelling cover letter →</a></p>
 </div>

+### How to write a compelling résumé

+<p class='u-center'><a href="/how-to-write-a-resume/" target="_blank"><img src="/images/HowToWriteAResume.png" alt="How to write a compelling resume" style="display: block; width: 100%; max-width: 900px; margin: 0 auto;"/></a></p>

 Once you've convinced them that your application is worth their time, they'll move on to skim your résumé.
 Notice I said "skim"—hiring managers and recruiters aren't going to take their time savoring every word of your résumé.
 They're going to skim it for a few seconds to see if anything stands out.

-### How to write a compelling résumé

-<p class='u-center'><a href="/how-to-write-a-resume/" target="_blank"><img src="/images/HowToWriteAResume.png" alt="How to write a compelling resume" style="display: block; width: 100%; max-width: 900px; margin: 0 auto;"/></a></p>

-The biggest value in writing a resume is gaining an understanding of the specific problems the company is facing and how to position your experience and qualifications to solve those problems.
+The greatest value in the résumé writing process is gaining an understanding of the specific problems the company is facing and how to position your experience and qualifications to solve those problems.

 <div class='guide-link'>
 <p><strong>Write your résumé to show you will solve valuable problems for the company</strong></p>
 <p><a href="/how-to-write-a-resume/">How to write a compelling resume →</a></p>
 </div>

-### What your hiring manager is looking for in your résumé
+### What hiring managers are looking for in your résumé

 <p class='u-center'><a href="/sample-resume-format-review/" target="_blank"><img src="/images/sample-resume-format-review_thumbnail.png" alt="Sample resume format review" style="display: block; width: 100%; max-width: 900px; margin: 0 auto;"/></a></p>